 Placing a Child for Adoption?
 What are the First Steps?

-We can make sure your child is placed with the perfect family, your rights are protected, and that you receive all the legal and financial assistance and medical help as well as other types of help that the law allows.
-There is never any fee to you as a birth parent whether you work with our agency or decide to look elsewhere.
-Please visit the link "Ways we can help you".
 You can contact us 365 days a year.
-Just call toll free,1(800)943-0400, and we will listen with compassion and do all that is needed to help you.
+Just call toll free,1(800)943-0400, and we will listen with compassion and do all that is needed.
 All calls are confidential and there is never any obligation or cost to you for our help.

-While you are doing the above, make sure to continue to take good care of yourself and your baby.
+While you are deciding hat to do, make sure to take good care of yourself and your baby.
 Contact a physician and start prenatal care as soon as possible.
 If you need help finding a physician or getting an appointment for prenatal care,let us know and we will help you find one.
 Keep your doctor and clinic appointments.
 Try to avoid drugs and alcohol, and smoking.
 Check with your doctor about continuing to take prescription medication.

 I advise you not to answer newspaper ads, adopting family internet ads, deal directly with the adopting family, the adopting family's attorney, or a child adoption facilitator.
 These are all called private adoptions and can be so risky that in many states private adoptions are no longer allowed.